sap-tutorials/Tutorials/tutorials/teched-2016-9/teched-2016-9.md

 You will modify the `hostIoT` line to add your own HCP Account User ID which starts with either an `S` or a `P`.

- - The `authStrIoT` line contains the token you received in the popup window after creating your device
+ - The `authStrIoT` line contains the token you received in the pop-up window after creating your device
  - The `deviceId` is the ID of the device you created, not to be confused with the `token`
  - The `messageTypeID` is the ID of the message type you created